mconlon17/simple-vivo-book/The-Pump-Definition-File.md

-# The Pump Definition File
+# The Pump Definition File Reference

 Every use of the Pump is defined by a pump definition file, which describes the correspondence between the data in the spreadsheet and the data in VIVO.
 Rows in the spreadsheet correspond to entities in VIVO.
 The rows in a